Frye Island (New Brunswick): History

 Dr. Henry Frye, who served on Hospital Island, also built a quarry on the mineral-rich island, which is more easily accessible to the mainland during low tide, to accompany his kiln in Letang, and the island became alternatively named for him.
 Three lodes of lead ore were noted on the island, along with deposits of calc spar, heavy spar, fluor, serpentine, verde antique, asbestos, and iron pyrites.
 In 1869, Dr. Frye continued seeking ownership of the island landing in front of a Special Committee of legislature, along with the Attorney General.

 The ruins of a homestead and an 1852 grave remain on the island.
 Spencer Fullerton Baird carried out a 19th century archaeological study of the island.
+It is noted to have "its share of mystery" involving alleged ghost sightings around the old home.

+In 1871, Henry Frye of St. George gave permission for the gathering of "interesting suites of fossils" from the island.

 In 1896 and 1900, the island was the site of the YMCA's Maritime Boys' Camp.